ssube/salty-dog/README.md

 The latest semi-stable image is `ssube/salty-dog:master`.
 All [tags are listed here](https://cloud.docker.com/repository/docker/ssube/salty-dog/tags).

-The Docker container is published for each branch and git tag, tagged with the version slug (`.` replaced with `-`, mostly).
+The Docker container is published for each branch and git tag, tagged with the git tag (or branch slug).

 Rules are baked into the image in `/salty-dog/rules`.
 To use custom rules, mount them with `-v $(pwd)/rules:/salty-dog/rules:ro` and load with `--rules /rules/foo.yml`.